ArturRod/dicom-ecg/README.md

 <h3>Features</h3>
 Generate the graph instead of using the c3 library (since it takes time to load), generate a canvas with the most personalized graph and actions such as scrolling or others.
+Calibrate Sop12LeadECGWaveformStorage and GeneralECGWaveformStorage to make it look good.
 <a href="https://github.com/OHIF/Viewers/pull/2854"><strong>OHIF VIEWER - ECG</strong></a>